jonathanyeh0723/profitable_app_profiles_app_store_google/README.md

         print("Number of columns:", len(dataset[0]))
 ```

-The explore_data() function:
+The explore_data() function takes in four parameters:

-- Takes in four parameters: dataset, which is expected to be a list of lists.
+- dataset, which is expected to be a list of lists.
 - start and end, which are both expected to be integers and represent the starting and the ending indices of a slice from the data set.
 - rows_and_columns, which is expected to be a Boolean and has False as a default argument.
+It helps to print the number of rows and columns if rows_and_columns is True.

 ![android_pic](./resources/android_1.png)